NeuralMMO/beta/rst/game_wiki.rst

 **Attack an Agent - either NPC or from another team**

 - Attack can only be against one other Agent or NPC
-- To attack, your Agent must be within three tiles as the opponent -- actually within a 7x7 square around your Agent.**
+- To attack, your Agent must be within three tiles of the opponent (within a 7x7 square around your Agent).

 **Inventory Management**